 How to book a stall

-For stall enquiries on the general market, trading pitches, farmers market and annual charity and plant market, please contact the market supervisor by telephone on 01782 620519 or 07771 568172 or e-mail: Markets.
-Casual traders are welcome on the general market but, please, call in advance to check stall availability.
+For stall enquiries on the general market, trading pitches, farmers' market and annual charity and plant market, please contact the market supervisor by telephone on 01782 620519 or 07771 568172 or e-mail.
+Casual traders are welcome on the general market, but please call in advance to check stall availability.
 Stalls on the farmers market always need to be booked in advance.
 You can also complete the stall enquiry form.

-For stall enquiries on the antique market or flea market contact the Antique Forum Group by telephone on 07497 068164 or email: Antique Forum Group.
+For stall enquiries on the antique market or flea market contact the Antique Forum Group by telephone on 07497 068164 or 07921 659798 or email.
 Casual traders are welcome but please book in advance.
 You can also complete the stall enquiry form.

 What information will you need to provide?

 We have a fantastic new trader introductory offer.
 Trade on our General Market for a no obligation 16-week offer for just £5 per stall.
 Our Market Supervisor will help you get up and going with little fuss.
 Terms and conditions apply.

 Three easy steps to become a Newcastle-under-Lyme General Market trader